-The motto of all Braeburn schools is SUMMUM APPETO and a rough translation of that is ‘reach for the top’.
+The motto of all Braeburn schools is SUMMUM APPETO, translating as ‘seeking the top’.
 With that in mind, Braeburn Mombasa International School (BMIS) aims to help all its students realise their full potential in all that they can.
 That may be through academic study, sporting activities, drama, music or public service.

-We are proud of our school community, where students, parents and teachers work hard together to provide a stimulating, caring and happy environment in which our students have every opportunity to individually excel.
-BMIS is built on a 23 acre campus.
-The buildings are airy and light and allow learning to of the highest standards to take place.
-The two sports fields are now also in full use.
+We are proud of our school community, where pupils, parents and teachers work hard together to provide a stimulating, caring and happy environment in which our pupils have every opportunity to excel.
+BMIS is built on a 23 acre campus - the buildings are airy and light and the two sports fields and pools are now also in full use.

-In 2014-2015 BMIS students were awarded two individual awards for Outstanding Learners in Kenya by the Cambridge International Examination Board (CIE) at IGCSE.
-This is further evidence of the quality of teaching and level of achievement that BMIS can offer students.
-‘Reaching for the top’ in all that we do.
+BMIS pupils have been awarded several individual awards for Outstanding Learners in Kenya by the Cambridge International Examination Board (CIE) at IGCSE.
+This is further evidence of the quality of teaching and level of achievement that BMIS can offer - ‘Seeking the top’ in all that we do.

 The British National Curriculum provides us a firm foundation on which we develop teaching and classroom learning.
-Through this curriculum we prepare our students for life after school.
+Through this curriculum we prepare our pupils for life after school.
 BMIS is a Cambridge International Examination Centre and an Edexcel BTEC Centre.
-This is the only school in Mombasa offering this vocational education at Diploma Level that, can lead to university placement both in Kenya and abroad.
+This is the only school in Mombasa offering this vocational education at Diploma Level that can lead to university placement both in Kenya and abroad.
 BMIS examination results reflect the positive learning ethos of the school.
-We take great pride in our all our students, who eventually leave us as well balanced, creative and positive citizens of the world.
+We take great pride in all our pupils - they leave us as well balanced, creative and positive citizens of the world.

-At BMIS, class sizes provide the students with excellent teacher contact time that allows our students to take responsibility for their learning but with a safety net of well trained, specialist teachers who guide the students in critical thinking processes and personal evaluation of their own learning.
+At BMIS, class sizes provide the pupils with excellent teacher contact time that allows our them to take responsibility for their learning but with a safety net of well-trained, specialist teachers who guide them in critical thinking processes and personal evaluation of their own learning.

 The broad and balanced curriculum is enhanced by a wide variety of after school clubs and sporting fixtures.
-BMIS takes part in many of the Kenya Association of Independent International Schools, (KAIIS) Sports Association of Kenya activities and IAPS events up to Year 8, which require teams and staff to travel to Nairobi and further, for Hockey, Football, Netball, Swimming, Rounders and Athletics.
-We also compete more locally in Cricket, Water Polo and Martial Arts.
-Our sports teams are very competitive in Mombasa Schools Leagues but it is always stressed that good attitudes towards winning or losing is paramount.
+BMIS takes part in many of the Kenya Association of Independent International Schools, (KAIIS) Sports Association of Kenya activities and International Association of Prep Schools (IAPS) events up to Year 8, which require teams and staff to travel to Nairobi and further, for Hockey, Football, Cricket, Netball, Swimming, Rounders, Rugby and Athletics.
+We also compete locally in Mombasa in the same sports.
+Our sports teams are competitive in Mombasa Schools Leagues, but it is always stressed that good attitudes towards winning or losing is paramount.

 At BMIS, other activities are equally valued.
-Students regularly participate in Art exhibitions, Drama, Community Service through Interact, President's Award Scheme, Model United Nations and Charity Fund raising through ‘Special Days’.
-BMIS students and staff have climbed Mt Kilimanjaro and at the same time raised funds to help a local eye clinic charity.
-These activities rely on the hard work and dedication of staff and parents to add extra value to the life of our students.
+Pupils regularly participate in Art exhibitions, Drama, Community Service through Interact, the President's Award Scheme, Model United Nations and Charity Fund raising through whole school ‘Special Days’.
+BMIS pupils and staff have climbed Mt.
+Kilimanjaro and Mt.
+Kenya and at the same time raised funds to help a local eye clinic charity.
+These activities rely on the hard work and dedication of staff and parents to add extra value to the life of our pupils.
 These interactions add vitality to the school and strengthen our ties within the community.

 Braeburn Mombasa International School is a delightful place to work and learn.
 With a combination of international and local teaching staff we provide a stable and safe place of learning, in a wonderful setting.